garethltm/obsibrain/sc900/threat landscape.md

-Whether an organization is large or small, the entirety of the digital landscape with which it interacts represents an entry point for a [[cyberattack]].
+Whether an organization is large or small, the entirety of the digital landscape with which it interacts represents an entry point for a [[cyberattack(s)]].
 These can include:
 - Email accounts
 - Social media accounts
 - Mobile devices